joannerd/boopblocks/README.md

-# Wood that Sings
+# BoopBlocks
-Wood that Sings is a browser instrument inspired by the warm rosewood sound of a concert marimba.
+BoopBlocks is a browser instrument inspired overlapping of percussive hits at different speeds.